-4 See ORAP 6.10 concerning oral argument.
+3 See ORAP 6.10 concerning oral argument.

-- (4) (a) Whether the petition in bankruptcy is filed after judgment or final order but before a notice of appeal or petition for judicial review is filed, or after a notice or petition is filed, the appellate court will not exercise jurisdiction as to the debtor party as long as the stay under 11 USC § 362 remains in effect. - (b) If more than one creditor and debtor are parties to the case on appeal and the presence of the debtor subject to the bankruptcy petition is necessary to resolve on appeal the claims of the other parties, then the appellate court will not exercise jurisdiction of the entire cause as long as the stay under 11 USC § 362 remains in effect.
+- (3) If an appellant believes that a pending bankruptcy proceeding involving a party to the judgment being appealed should stay the appeal pending disposition of the bankruptcy proceeding, the notice of appeal or petition for judicial review shall contain, in addition to all other requirements under a statute or these rules, a statement identifying the party that has filed a petition in bankruptcy and a request to hold the appeal in abeyance on account of the bankruptcy proceeding. - (4) (a) Whether the petition in bankruptcy is filed after judgment or final order but before a notice of appeal or petition for judicial review is filed, or after a notice or petition is filed, the appellate court will not exercise jurisdiction as to the debtor party as long as the stay under 11 USC § 362 remains in effect. - (b) If more than one creditor and debtor are parties to the case on appeal and the presence of the debtor subject to the bankruptcy petition is necessary to resolve on appeal the claims of the other parties, then the appellate court will not exercise jurisdiction of the entire cause as long as the stay under 11 USC § 362 remains in effect.